microsoft/MS-SNSD/README.md

 * This dataset will continue to grow in size as we encourage researchers and practitioners to contribute to this dataset by adding more clean speech and noise clips.
 * This dataset will immensely help researchers and practitioners in accadamia and industry to develop better models.
 * We also provide test set that is different from training set to evaluate the developed models.
-Further details of this dataset can be found in our Interspeech 2019:
+Further details of this dataset can be found in our Interspeech 2019 [paper](link to paper)

-Chandan K. A. Reddy, Ebrahim Beyrami, Jamie Pool, Ross Cutler, Sriram Srinivasan, Johannes Gehrke.
-"A scalable noisy speech dataset and online subjective test framework," in Interspeech, 2019

 ## Prerequisites
 - Python 3.0 and above